-Current methods typically require an extra modality alignment stage, which suffers from the lack of high-quality molecule-caption pairs.
-Furthermore, these methods still treat the whole molecule as a general textual string or molecular graph, neglecting the granularity of alignments and the explainability of their methods.
-Specifically, sub-structures in the molecule, such as functional groups, exactly determine the characteristics of the molecule described in the molecule caption.
-Similarly, the characteristics described in the molecule caption also directly refer to specific sub-structures of the molecule.
-For example, as shown in Figure \ref{fig:intro}, the molecule \textit{Dodecanoyl Dodecanoate} is the reaction production of the formal condensation of two dodecanoic acids, which turns two carboxyls (\textit{ {RC(=O)OH}}) into an anhydride (\textit{ {RC(=O)OC(=O)R}}).
-Thus, it has an anhydride group and there are 12 carbon atoms on each side of the central oxygen atom.
-If LLMs could notice these patterns, they are more likely to make accurate predictions.
-In this case, it is crucial to pay attention to the fine-grained alignments between molecules and texts by focusing on decisive sub-structures and caption phrases.
-Nevertheless, few works have paid attention to refining the granularity of alignments between molecular sub-structures and their corresponding descriptive texts, as such fine-grained alignments often require domain experts for the labelling, which is both costly and time-consuming.
+Current methods still treat the molecule as a monolithic textual string or molecular graph, neglecting the granularity of alignments and the explainability of their methods.
+Specifically, sub-structures in the molecule, such as functional groups, can determine the characteristics of the molecule described in the molecule caption.
+Similarly, characteristics described in the molecule caption can also refer to specific sub-structures of the molecule.
+For example, as shown in Figure \ref{fig:intro}, the molecule \textit{Dodecanoyl Dodecanoate} is the reaction production of the formal condensation of two dodecanoic acids, which turns two carboxyls (\texttt{RC(=O)OH}) into an anhydride (\texttt{RC(=O)OC(=O)R}).
+Therefore, it has an anhydride group and there are 12 carbon atoms on each side of the central oxygen atom.
+If LLMs could recognize these patterns, they are more likely to make accurate predictions.
+In this case, we introduce fine-grained alignment as the precise correspondence between a molecule’s sub-structures and the textual phrases that elucidate their properties, thereby providing richer information for LLMs to understand molecules.
+Nevertheless, few works have paid attention to refining the fine-grained alignments, as they often require domain experts for the annotation, which is both costly and time-consuming.